btimofeev/UniPatcher/app/src/main/res/raw-es/faq.md

 #### ¿Por qué tengo que fijar el checksum para los juegos de Sega Mega Drive?

-Sega Mega Drive (Genesis) tiene protección contra la modificación del juego.
-La ROM almacena el valor de checksum, y si difiere del checksum real el juego muestra una pantalla roja y deja de ejecutarse.
-Esta función escribe el checksum correcto en la ROM.
+Sega Mega Drive (Genesis) games are protected from modification.
+If the checksum of the game differs from the one the ROM amounts to, the game displays a red screen and stops running.
+What this does is calculate the correct checksum and write it to the ROM.

 **Advertencia:** Esta función no crea una ROM de respaldo.